gafusion/doc/html/src/neo.rst

    neo/outputs

-NEO is a multi-species drift-kinetic solver which enables a first-principles solution of the local neoclassical transport problem.
-It has the capability to treat

-- any number of Maxwellian species with arbitrary charge and mass.
-- full collisional coupling of all species using the full linearized Fokker-Planck collision operator
-- rapid toroidal rotation (including centrifugal effects)
-- general (shaped) or simple circular plasmas
-- experimental or user-defined physical parameters.
+NEO :cite:`belli:2008,belli:2009,belli:2012` is a multi-species drift-kinetic solver was developed by the ESL project as a practical tool for high accuracy neoclassical calculations.
+NEO is an Eulerian code that solves the first-order (in the drift-ordering parameter :math:`\rho_*=\rho_i/a \ll 1`) drift-kinetic-Poisson equations.
+In NEO, no approximations beyond the drift-ordering are made.
+The full linearized Fokker-Planck collision operator is used for the collision dynamics, with complete cross-species collisional coupling for arbitrary mass ratio and an arbitrary number of species.
+General flux-surface shape, including up-down asymmetry, is treated.
+In addition, full sonic rotation and centrifugal terms are retained.
+NEO has been extensively benchamarked with analytic theories, as well as with NCLASS, over a wide range of parameters and in various asymptotic limits.

+The equations solved in NEO complement those solved in gyrokinetic codes such as GYRO and CGYRO insofar as together they represent the complete first-order deviation of the plasma from a local Maxwellian.

 Data input
 ----------